discdiver/background-tasks/progressive-guide/README.md

 You should see that the task server is running and the FastAPI server is running.

-There are multiple services that are engaged when the API is hit.
+There are multiple services that are engaged when the API URL is reached..

 Check out the Python files and the docker-compose.yml file to see how the services are set up.